mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 At present, only two types of variable definitions are supported by the CCPP Framework:

 * Standard Fortran variables (character, integer, logical, real) defined in a module or in the main program.
 For character variables, a fixed length is required.
 All others can have a kind attribute of a kind type defined by the host model.
+Pointers are not allowed as passable CCPP variables (though they may still be used internally by individual schemes).
 * Derived data types (DDTs) defined in a module or the main program.
 While the use of DDTs as arguments to physics schemes in general is discouraged (see :numref:`Section %s <IOVariableRules>`), it is perfectly acceptable for the host model to define the variables requested by physics schemes as components of DDTs and pass these components to CCPP by using the correct local_name (e.g., ``myddt%thecomponentIwant``; see :numref:`Section %s <VariableTablesHostModel>`.)

 .. _VariableTablesHostModel: